Azure/rhel-jboss-templates/README.md

     * A storage account for setting up Azure ping protocol for JGroups usage.
     * A network interface with a private IP address.
 * Key software components
     * A JBoss EAP 7.4 standalone instance with user provided admin credentials.
-The `EAP_HOME` is `/opt/rh/eap7/root/usr/share/wildfly`.
+The **EAP_HOME** is **/opt/rh/eap7/root/usr/share/wildfly**.
     * OpenJDK 8, 11, or 17.
-The `JAVA_HOME` is a subdirectory of `/usr/lib/jvm`, depending on the selected JDK version.
+The **JAVA_HOME** is a subdirectory of **/usr/lib/jvm**, depending on the selected JDK version.
     * This JBoss EAP host can be registered to an existing Red Hat Satellite server for management.

 #### JBoss EAP Cluster on VMs(PAYG/BYOS)

-The offer provisions the following Azure resources and Red Hat JBoss EAP server cluster on an arbitrary number of Azure virtual machines.
+This offer provisions a Red Hat JBoss EAP server, JBoss EAP management console, and an EAP cluster.
+All supporting Azure resources are automatically provisioned.

+* The offer includes a choice of Red Hat OpenJDK 8, 11, and 17.

 * Computing resources
     * VMs with the followings configurations: